 Increasing the housing supply will involve two factors: current homeowners and home builders.
 These two demographics drive housing supply from different angles.

-For current homeowners, leaving a 3% mortgage for one in the 7% range is a tough pill to swallow.
-Bob Smith, head of real estate at Advisor Credit Exchange, said via email that supply will naturally increase as homeowners upsize, downsize, or move to another metro, lower interest rates will increase housing affordability across the board.
+For current homeowners, leaving a 3% mortgage for one in the 6.75% range is a tough pill to swallow.
+Bob Smith, head of real estate at Advisor Credit Exchange, said via email that supply will naturally increase as homeowners upsize, downsize, or move to another metro.
+Lower interest rates would increase housing affordability across the board.
 As rates come down, sellers may feel inspired to sell while they can still capture gains from recent price hikes and score a lower rate on a new mortgage.

 Builders also contribute to the housing supply.
-At present, new home starts are down slightly (0.6%) compared to 2023, said Sameer Samana, senior global market strategist with the Wells Fargo Investment Institute, via email.
-Builders had significant inventory on hand when the pandemic hit and don’t want to repeat that error, especially with some prospective home buyers reluctant to buy while they wait for rates to drop even more.
+According to the U.S. Census Bureau, new home permits, construction, and completions were down in February 2025 from a year ago.
+Builders had significant inventory on hand when the pandemic hit and don’t want to repeat that error, especially with many prospective home buyers reluctant to buy due to interest rates.

 So, if you think interest rates may play a significant role in supply, you’re right.
 Though rates aren’t the only factor driving housing costs, they are a bit like the key that could help increase supply and unlock a downward price trend.